Frankasaurus/frankasaurus.github.io/content/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Characters/Roderick.md

 # Character information
 ## Quests
 Roderick is bound to get rid of his relationship with [[Sargenet]], or to at least be unbound to this fiend.
+## Features & Traits
+Due to being Half-Elven, Roderick has darkvision up to 60ft.

+Roderick has the Outlander background, which includes proficiencies in Athletics and Survival.
+Chosen skill proficiences are Deception, Intimidation, Perception, and Persuasion.
+In addition, his background grants him proficiency in the Lute.
+### Feats
+**Eldritch Adept**
+- You learn one Eldritch Invocation option of your choice from the warlock class.
+If the invocation has a prerequisite, you can choose that invocation only if you’re a warlock and only if you meet the prerequisite.
+- Whenever you gain a level, you can replace the invocation with another one from the warlock class.

+**Eldritch Mind**
+- You have advantage on Constitution saving throws that you make to maintain your concentration on a spell.
 ## Notable items
 - A spell Grimoire, called the "Book of Shadows"
 ## Magic items